 The seed was promised in Genesis 3:15.
 Jesus Christ was born as the fulfillment of that promise.
 He came to engage in a fatal conflict with Satan that would result in Satan's destruction and devastation and the liberation of many slaves to become sons of God, which was their intended purpose in the beginning.

-Upon entering the synagogue the father would utter this benediction: Blessed be Thou O Lord who has taken from me the responsibility of this boy.
+Upon entering the synagogue the father would utter this benediction: Blessed be Thou, oh Lord, who has taken from me the responsibility of this boy.

 If you are quizzical about how this can happen at the age of twelve, it will tell you a little bit about the educational process that occurred at the feet of the father so that by the time a Jewish boy reached twelve he could say that with significant intent.
 It was a clear dividing line in his life.

 Well, is that important?
 Absolutely.
-For the sacrifice that was to die as God, giving the sacrifice an infinite value and power over sin and death, as man, to substitute for man, must be a perfect sacrifice, a lamb without spot and without blemish or He would have had to die for his own sins and could not have died for ours.
+For the sacrifice that was to die as God, giving the sacrifice of infinite value and power over sin and death, as man, to substitute for man, must be a perfect sacrifice, a lamb without spot and without blemish or He would have had to die for his own sins and could not have died for ours.
 God, man, perfect sacrifice.
 This is the seed that was promised would come through the woman to bruise Satan's head.
-And so it says in Verse 5, Perfect God, perfect man, and perfect righteousness came.
+And so it says in verse 5, perfect God, perfect man, and perfect righteousness came.
 Why?
 In order that He might redeem those who were under the law, or literally who were under law.
 He came to redeem.
-That beautiful word means to buy back.
-The concept of going into a slave market to purchase a slave and then making him a son or a daughter.
-You see, back in Verse 1 he said an infant son, even though he is a son, by decree and by predestination and by election, he is not a son as long as he is a child.
+That beautiful word means to buy back, the concept of going into a slave market to purchase a slave and then making him a son or a daughter.
+You see, back in verse 1 he said an infant son, even though he is a son, by decree and by predestination and by election, he is not a son as long as he is a child.
 The infant son is under the law and is no better off than a slave.
 So even though one be chosen before the foundation of the world to be redeemed, as long as he is still an infant, and has not come to maturity in Jesus Christ, he is no different than a slave.
 The infant son under the law is no better off than the slave.
-But when Christ comes and provides the sacrifice and by Grace through Faith he is set free, he then receives, it says at the end of Verse 5, the adoption as son.
+But when Christ comes and provides the sacrifice and by grace through faith he is set free, he then receives, it says at the end of verse 5, the adoption as son.

 This is talking about status.
 This is the status of a son.
-No longer in bondage to the law, no longer in bondage to the flesh, no longer gritting your teeth trying to perform, now all of a sudden what happens is instead of being under the bondage of works and law and trying to salve your conscience and please God with your human fleshly effort, you are a son.
-And by decree and declaration of the father-provision through Jesus Christ, you enter into the freedom of being a son and you receive your inheritance.
-Many as receive Him, it says, God gave the right to be called the sons of God, even to those who believe on His name.
-So there is the realization of son-ship.
+No longer in bondage to the law, no longer in bondage to the flesh, no longer gritting your teeth trying to perform, now all of a sudden what happens, instead of being under the bondage of works and law and trying to salve your conscience and please God with your human fleshly effort, you are a son.
+And by decree and declaration of the father, provision through Jesus Christ, you enter into the freedom of being a son and you receive your inheritance.
+As many as receive Him, it says, God gave the right to be called the sons of God, even to those who believe on His name.
+And so there is the realization of son-ship.

 What a false, fake substitute the world puts forth at this time for that true message.
 Do you remember these words?
-"You better watch out; you better not cry.
+"You better watch out.
+You better not cry.
 You better not pout.
-I'm telling you why, Santa Claus is coming to town.
+I'm telling you why.
+Santa Claus is coming to town.
 He's making a list.
-He's checking it twice.
-He's gonna find out who's naughty and nice.
+And he's checking it twice, going to find out who's naughty and nice.
 Santa Claus is coming to town.
 He sees you when you're sleeping.
 He knows when you're awake.
 He knows if you've been bad or good.
 So be good for goodness sake.
 You better watch out.
 You better not cry.
 You better not pout.
 I'm telling you why.
 Santa Claus is coming to town."
 Now, does that threaten you?
 That's a very threatening poem.
 That's intended to scare children.

 But you want to know something about Santa?
 He may be transcendent and he may be omniscient and he may be omnipotent, and he may be omnipresent, he may be dispensing all the good things, but you know what?
 You can't trust him.
 You can't trust him.
-So what do you mean by that?
-It says he's checking to see if you're naughty or nice and you better be good for goodness sake because if you're not good, you won't what?
+Say what do you mean by that?
+It says he's checking to see if you're naughty or nice and you better be good for goodness’ sake because if you aren’t good, you won't what?
 You won't get anything.
 You want to know something?
 That's not true.
 Plenty of times I haven't been good and I get something anyway.